It's been a while friends, I am here with a not so yarn-related craft but I hope it still something inspiring for you!

 I was at home after a week of family time and when we came back home I felt the need to craft.
 I had crochet and knitting projects lined up but I wanted to start small.
 Getting back into crafting after so long needs to slowly get backed into it.

 I found a small piece of polymer clay I used for a hook once.
 (If you want me to show you how to make one of those, just say the word) I started to play with it and two things came out of that.
-One were these earrings.
-I wanted a simple yet pretty design that didn’t need much detailing work.
-Second was a hair clip for my daughter which tutorial for that is coming soon!
+One was these earrings.
+I wanted a simple yet pretty design that didn't need much detailing work.
+The second was a hair clip for my daughter which tutorial for that is coming soon!
 YAY!

 - Polymer Bake Clay - I used Sculpey in color Copper.

 - Lose glitter to add more sparkle ( optional)

 - 4 jump rings - 7mm - Like these here